Ovotransferrin dosage

 Ovotransferrin analysis addresses several issues:

-• Quality control of egg-based food products to ensure their nutritional value and biological activity.
+- Quality control of egg-based food products, in order to guarantee their nutritional value and biological activity.

-• Development of nutraceutical formulations integrating bioactive proteins recognized for their antimicrobial and immunomodulatory effects.
+- Development of nutraceutical formulations incorporating bioactive proteins recognized for their antimicrobial and immunomodulatory effects.

-• Animal health research, where ovotransferrin is studied as a nutritional indicator or as a functional molecule to strengthen the intestinal health of animals.
+- Animal health research, where ovotransferrin is studied as a nutritional indicator or as a functional molecule to enhance intestinal health in animals.

 Additional analyses

-The ovotransferrin assay can be complemented by other analyses available in the YesWeLab catalog, such as the assay of lysozyme, another bioactive egg protein, the assay of total proteins, or the analysis of free amino acids.
-For food and nutraceutical formulations, it may also be relevant to combine these analyses with the assay of lactoferrin, a glycoprotein with similar properties used in animal nutrition and health.
+Ovotransferrin testing can be complemented by other analyses available in the YesWeLab catalog, such as lysozyme testing (another bioactive egg protein), total protein testing, or free amino acid analysis.
+For food and nutraceutical formulations, it may also be beneficial to combine these analyses with lactoferrin testing, a glycoprotein with similar properties used in animal nutrition and health.

 Regulations and quality

 Analytical monitoring of bioactive proteins such as ovotransferrin helps meet the quality and traceability requirements set by European regulations.
-In the context of the valorization of functional ingredients, the standardization and precise quantification of these proteins are key elements in ensuring the safety and efficacy of finished products.
+In the context of functional ingredient valorization, the standardization and precise quantification of these proteins are crucial for ensuring the safety and efficacy of finished products.

 YesWeLab Expertise